stolostron/rhacm-docs/manage_cluster/create_bare.md

 1. From the Red Hat Advanced Cluster Management for Kubernetes navigation menu, navigate to **Automate infrastructure** > **Clusters**.

+2. Select the name of the cluster that you created or want to access.
+The cluster details are displayed.

+3. Select **Reveal credentials** to view the user name and password for the cluster.
+Note these values to use when you log in to the cluster.

+4. Select **Console URL** to link to the cluster.

+5. Log in to the cluster by using the user ID and password that you found in step 3.

-2. Select the *Options* menu for the cluster that you want to access.
+6. Select the *Options* menu for the cluster that you want to access.

-3. Select **Launch to cluster**.
+7. Select **Launch to cluster**.

-  **Tip:** You can also access the cluster by selecting the name of the cluster on the *Clusters* page to access its details.
-The cluster URL is provided in the details.
+  **Tip:** If you already know the log in credentials, you can access the cluster by selecting the *Options* menu for the cluster, and selecting **Launch to cluster**.

 ## Removing a cluster from management
 {: #delete}